dancer1325/grafana/docs/sources/dashboards/variables/variable-syntax/index.md

 # Variable syntax

-Panel titles and metric queries can refer to variables using two different syntaxes:
+* varPanel titles and metric queries can refer to variables using two different syntaxes:

 - `$varname`
   This syntax is easy to read, but it does not allow you to use a variable in the middle of a word.